CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+It is a programming language that conforms to the ECMAScript specification

 ## Question 8